steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 #### Create an AWS SDK github issue if needed

-Create a matching issue for the AWS, providing the same information in as much detail as you can.
+Create a matching issue for AWS, providing the same information in as much detail as you can.
 Cross-link with the hadoop JIRA and vice versa.

 Then try and come up with a workaround.